steveseguin/problems-with-webRTC/README.md

     * This could open up the option of p2p2p
     * Transcoding lowers quality and uses a lot of CPU

+* iOS devices force webKIT (safari) on pretty much all webviews and browsers, so there is no Chromium / Firefox option in reality

 * Chrome gets stuck at 35 kbps from time to time; restart fixes it, but just for a few minutes.
    * this issue used to happen a lot more often than it does now